warmana/cloudant-docs-fork/source/includes/api/_replication.md

 ## Replication

 Cloudant replication is the process that synchronizes ('syncs') the state of two databases.
-Any change which has occured in the source database is reproduced in the target database.
+Any change which has occurred in the source database is reproduced in the target database.
 You can create replications between any number of databases, whether continuous or not.

 Depending on your application requirements, you use replication to share and aggregate state and content.